Bulletproof Compliance Docs for Field Teams

 Buyers trust teams that can prove their work

-It also strengthens your position internally.
-Finance trusts the invoice.
-Leadership trusts the field activity.
-Frontline managers can hold reps to a real standard because the evidence is there.
+When records are clean, disputes become a matter of fact rather than opinion.
+Finance trusts the invoice; leadership trusts field activity; managers can hold reps to a real standard because the evidence exists.

 Discipline becomes visible culture